 There are strict controls on what you can take into Wormwood Scrubs.
 You will have to leave most of the things you have with you in a locker or with security, including pushchairs and car seats.
 You will need a £1 coin for the locker.

 You will be told the rules by an officer at the start of your visit.
 If you break the rules, your visit could be cancelled and you could be banned from visiting again.

 There is a visitors centre run by the Prison Advice and Care Trust (PACT) charity.
-Family and friends can relax, buy refreshments and get advice and support from the staff.

 The centre is open Monday to Friday from 8:30am to 4:30pm, Saturday from 8:30am to 5pm and Sunday from 1:15pm to 5pm.

 Wormwood Scrubs holds family days where men can spend longer with their families in a more informal and relaxed environment.